abkayyum91/ReactJS-Projects/README.md

 have included fuctionality

-# Project: 2 - Daily News
+## Project: 2 - Daily News

 It is a news site which fetch top headlines from an free news api and showing it.

 news api site: https://newsapi.org/

+## Project: 3 - iNotebook

+iNotebook is a store of your notes, which you have stored on it for later to use. iNotebook, all your notes on cloud and access it from anywhere.